Desperation Day: Plot

 Lily mentions how lonely she is with Marshall still living with his mother Judy in Minnesota, especially as Valentine's Day is nearing; the couple has an odd tradition of watching Predator every year on Valentine's after Marshall's brothers accidentally taped over a romantic film they rented in college.
-After admitting to have used a stuffed pillow as a stand-in to Marshall (which she has nicknamed Marshpillow), Lily finally heads to Marshall's home to convince him to return.
+After admitting having used a stuffed pillow as a stand-in to Marshall (which she has nicknamed Marshpillow), Lily finally heads to Marshall's home to convince him to return.
 Marshall, who has essentially reverted to his teenage self, playing his old video games and not even realizing how much Lily misses him, does not wish to leave so soon, but it becomes clear Judy has become annoyed with his presence, though not admitting it to Marshall.

 After confessing their feelings for each other, Ted and Zoey are happily dating though they agree to take things slow.
 Zoey invites Ted to help bake cookies one night; when Ted describes this is as odd to the rest of the gang, they tell him "baking cookies" is essentially code for staying over for the night.
 Ted arrives at Zoey's apartment with an overnight bag, but she sends him home, saying he was being presumptuous.
 The day before Valentine's Day, Zoey apologizes and tells Ted she is ready to get serious.
 However, Ted feels there is added pressure, as Zoey has just separated from her husband, and begins feeling anxious.
 He soon joins Marshall, claiming to help Marshall deal with his loss though in reality trying to avoid the pressure of committing to a relationship with Zoey.